-→ The plus symbol next to a chemical or class of chemicals in the AFIRM RSL indicates that an information sheet is available; simply click on the chemical name, and your web browser will load a PDF of the information sheet for that substance.
+The download icon next to a chemical or class of chemicals in the AFIRM RSL indicates that an information sheet is available.

+Click on the icon or chemical name, and your web browser will open and download a PDF of the information sheet for that substance.

-Definition of Ages
+Definitions of Ages

 Various countries define the terms "babies," "children," and "adults" differently.

 Based on legislation, the age ranges listed in Table 2 satisfy the most restrictive global requirements.